Introduction to C++

 Static variable

-is a variable that retains its value even after the block in which it is declared goes out of scope.
+that retains its value even after the block in which it is declared goes out

 Stream objects